Classification of Self-Dual Vertex Operator Superalgebras of Central Charge at Most 24

-The orbifold construction $V^{\orb(\sigma_h)}$ contains the dual pair $\tilde{W}\otimes V_{\tilde{L}}$ with associated lattice $\tilde{L}$ where (typically) $\rk(\tilde{L})>\rk(L)$ and the Heisenberg commutant $\tilde{W}$ is a non-full subalgebra of $W$.
+The orbifold construction $V^{\orb(\sigma_h)}$ contains the dual pair $\tilde{W}\otimes V_{\tilde{L}}$ with associated lattice $\tilde{L}$ where typically $\rk(\tilde{L})>\rk(L)$ and the Heisenberg commutant $\tilde{W}$ is a non-full subalgebra of $W$.

-We have described all orbifold constructions of order~$2$ for which the automorphism (or the inverse-orbifold automorphism) are inner.
+We have described all orbifold constructions of order~$2$ for which the automorphism (or the inverse-orbifold automorphism) is inner.
 It remains to study those orbifold constructions where both are non-inner.
-By exhaustion, they correspond to type~III in \autoref{sec:evensub}.
+By exhaustion (see \autoref{table:autcases}), they correspond to glueing type~III in \autoref{sec:glueing}.